johnridesabike/acutis/docs/manual.md

    / %}
 ```

 Both of those examples are rendered identically.
-If you've used React, this
-should look familiar.